-The postholder will be required to teach at undergraduate and postgraduate level principally in the area of Philosophy of Technology.
-The postholder will be expected to contribute to the development of teaching in the Philosophy of Technology and to give instruction and supervision, as directed by the Head of School, to students of the University in courses and programmes organised by the School or to courses which the School contributes to another School or College.
-Duties include curriculum and course design, preparation and delivery of lectures, tutorials, project supervision and general examination and other assessment responsibilities.
+To give instruction and supervision, as directed by the Head of School and/or Head of Discipline, to students of the University in programmes delivered in the School or to which the School contributes in another School or College.
+Such duties will include curriculum and course design, preparation and delivery of lectures, workshops, tutorials, project supervision, school placement tutoring and assessment (including school visits), and assessment, as well as other teaching and assessment responsibilities as relevant.
 The post-holder is also required to be available to students for academic counselling and advice.